sudoersllc/opsbox-rego/outputs/Github/README.md

-# opsbox-github-output Plugin
+# Github Output Plugin for Opsbox

 ## Overview

-The `github_out` Plugin processes and creates GitHub ticket issues based on the results of checks, helping to manage and track cost-saving recommendations and other tasks.
+The GithubOutput Plugin processes and creates GitHub ticket issues based on the results of checks, helping to manage and track cost-saving recommendations and other tasks.

-***Description creation requires LLM***
+*This output plugin can be used by adding `github_out` to your pipeline.*

-## Key Features
+## Features

 - **GitHub Integration**: Fetches and processes data from GitHub.
 - **Issue Creation**: Creates detailed GitHub issues based on the provided results.